 As some of you may know, I'm currently working as a freelancer in React Native and constantly shipping and curating some apps.
 I may not have created 100+ apps like this guy on dev.to, but I made quite a few of them and all were data-centric with lots of screens and user inputs handling (we don't like simple challenges right?).
 For one of the last, I also needed a personalized component that required some tweaking around the two libs gesture-handler and reanimated.

-The whole article isn’t made to go against people who are passionate about what they do and believe in their projects like the Expo team.
+The whole article isn't made to go against people who are passionate about what they do and believe in their projects like the Expo team.
 The last thing I want to do is to discredit their work!
-They are awesome people and developers but, as every product, Expo gets its own reviews too and with this I’ll give mine based on my little experience.
+They are awesome people and developers but, like every product, Expo gets its own reviews too and with this, I'll give mine based on my little experience.

 Who is this post for

 Having said that, things will surely change and opinions too.
-Plus we all might have different ideas and an important thing is that the advices you’ll find in this post won’t work for everyone, I believe they’ll work for a developer who:
+Plus we all might have different ideas and an important thing is that the advice you'll find in this post won't work for everyone, I believe it'll work for a developer who: